Maria-Fox/React-Jobly/NeedEdits.md

-#Step 4:
+# Step 4:

 Filtering companies does a hard refresh.
 Unable to get the rendered version of the API response w/ query filters.

+Is it re-rendering bc the currentUser is not authe'd yet?
+That is the only thing to cause a rerender. needs addressing.

-URL looks correct: http://localhost:3000/companies?searchTerm=aria How is "searchTerm" key being rendered if I'm sending in "q"?
+URL looks correct: http://localhost:3000/companies?searchTerm=aria

 To recreate: please complete the search form at the top of CompanyList.js

-##Step 6:
+## Step 6:

-Imported JSON Web Tokens to decode the token received from the backend when registering or signing in.
-I am seeing a pollyfill error.
-Need the token to assign payload to the currentUser piece of state // use throughout the app.

-To recreate : please activate lines 7 & 22 active in App.js. currently commented out.
+Unable to decode the JWT received when a user signs up /logs in.
+Nee dto destructure token to assign into state and confirm there's a valid user accessing protecting sites.

-###Step 7:
+### Step 7:

 Unsure how Springboard protected the routes.
 My version is seen on CompanyList.js & Profile.js.
 I essentially just check to see if there's a currentUser in state and navigate elsewhere if not.
 I have not protected the other routes bc I need to correct step 6 to hold the token in state and add to localStorage.